quixio/quix-streams/docs/subscribe.md

     !!! tip

-    	The `Subscribe` method indicates to moment to start consuming streams and data from your Topic.
-This should normally happen after you’ve registered callbacks for all the events you want to listen to.
-        `App.run()` can also be used for this and provides other benefits.
-Find out more about [App.run()](app-management.md)
+    	The `Subscribe` method starts consuming streams and data from your topic.
+You should do this after you’ve registered callbacks for all the events you want to listen to. `App.run()` can also be used for this and provides other benefits.
+Find out more about [App.run()](app-management.md).

 ## Subscribing to time-series data

 ### TimeseriesData format

-TimeseriesData is the formal class in Quix Streams which represents a time series data packet in memory.
-The format consists of a list of Timestamps with their corresponding parameter names and values for each timestamp.
+`TimeseriesData` is the formal class in Quix Streams that represents a time-series data packet in memory.
+The format consists of a list of timestamps, with their corresponding parameter names and values for each timestamp.

-You should imagine a TimeseriesData as a table where the Timestamp is the first column of that table and where the parameters are the columns for the values of that table.
+You can imagine a `TimeseriesData` as a table where the `Timestamp` is the first column of that table, and where the parameters are the columns for the values of that table.

 The following table shows an example: